 In the 1960’s and 1970’s they were known as Poor Man’s Neon Tetras due to their similarity in patterning and cheaper price (Neon Tetras were much rarer back then).
 That name is no longer in vogue since the two species are comparable in price today.

 White Cloud Minnows are famous for their hardiness, eager appetites and peaceful disposition.
-They are ideal first fish for aquarists and can even live in bowls alongside Bettas and other fish tolerant of unfiltered, cooler waters.

 Unfortunately this fish is nearly extinct in the wild as it lives in a very densely populated region of the world.
 Development for tourism, agriculture, and industry have wiped out nearly all of its former habitat, which was never large to begin with.